 I read a lot about investing and been learning a lot about passive investing portfolios.
 But here is something I don’t know how to do: To identify undervalued index funds and avoid overvalued ones.
 If it wasn’t StashAway, I would probably hold what most everyone said on the Internet.

-To me, StashAway provides a right amount of transparency and control — way more than most traditional brokers — that allows me to know what I need to know and ignore what I don’t need to know.
+To me, StashAway provides the right amount of transparency and control—way more than most traditional brokers—that allows me to know what I need to know and ignore what I don’t need to know.

 This way, I feel safe without being overwhelmed to invest automatically and put my main focus on my day job and personal blog.